UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 }
 ```

-Now use Run ‘app’ button (or SHIFT + F10) to run the app.
-When you run the program, make sure you test it with correct data and then with more than 500 pounds and more than 225 kilos in order to see the toast message appear.
+Now use the **Run** ‘app’ button (or SHIFT + F10) to run the app.
+When you run the program, make sure you test it with correct data and then with more than 500 pounds and more than 225 kilos to see the toast message appear.
 Two cases of the app running with correct data are shown below.
 In the first case - the first radio button was clicked and in the second case – the second radio button is clicked by the user.

 <div align=center>